Updated: January 14, 2026

 - One item you'll especially want to consider: the terms of your current lease.
 What kind of notice do you need to give?
 Will a move mean that you're breaking your lease early, which may trigger early termination fees?
 What about property damage and post-move inspection terms?
 Make sure you read through your lease thoroughly so you understand your responsibilities and costs if you do decide to relocate.

-6 Months Before Your Corporate Relocation
+6 Months Before Your Guam Office Relocation

 - Reach out to three different moving companies to get quotes.
 By gathering three different estimates, you’ll get a good lay of the land so you can start to budget.
 You’ll also want to compile a list of questions to ask during the selection process, such as:

-- “What kind of services do you provide?”
 Some moving companies may also have project management capabilities that will allow them to orchestrate a number of aspects of the move for you from start to finish.
 Others may only be able to offer day-of moving services.

-- “Can you work off hours?”
-Some businesses chose to move on weekends or holidays in order to minimize disruption to their operations.
+Some businesses choose to move on weekends or holidays in order to minimize disruption to their operations.
 Ask if each moving company would be willing to work on this type of schedule.

-- “Do you have storage options?”
 If you find yourself in need of a safe place to store some of your equipment—or even your company’s important files—can your moving company help?

 - Start developing communication plans.
 You’ll need to share news of your move with a number of people.
 We suggest thinking about this in terms of two audiences:

-- Internal stakeholders: How will you share your move plans and critical information with your staff?
+How will you share your move plans and critical information with your staff?
 If you have a human resources department, they might be the right team to oversee this part of the plan.

-- External parties: You’ll also need to notify your customers, vendors, service providers, and more.
+You’ll also need to notify your customers, vendors, service providers, and more.
 Your marketing team might be the right one to take charge of this area.

-3 Months Before Your Corporate Relocation
+3 Months Before Your Guam Office Relocation

 - Select your moving date with the company you've chosen.
 Once the timing is confirmed, make sure to:

-- Communicate the date to your staff.
+Communicate the date to your staff.

-- Notify the landlord at your current location.
+Notify the landlord at your current location.

-- Work with the property manager at your new location to ensure that everything you need, such as elevator access, will be ready for your move-in date.
+Work with the property manager at your new location to ensure that everything you need, such as elevator access, will be ready for your move-in date.

-- A list of external parties to update, including:
+A list of external parties to update, including:

 - Clients – Make sure to explain how (and if) this will affect the way they interact with your organization.